gaganhegde/docs/bootstrap/bootstrap.md

 ## Bootstrap

 Bootstrap command creates defualt environments for your initial application.
-It outputs resources yaml files, kustomization files, w and Manifest.
+It outputs resources yaml files, kustomization files, and Manifest.
 The following resources are written to filesystem.

 * CI/CD envrionment with pipelines and resources
 * ArgoCD environment